DIY Petroleum Free Jelly

 How To Make Petroleum Free Jelly

 Making petroleum-free jelly is simple and only takes about 15 minutes, maybe less.
-You will need a double boiler or similar set up to melt the beeswax.
+You’ll need a double boiler or similar set up to melt the beeswax.
 Use a sterile jelly jar or another container for your finished product.
+Be careful heating your ingredients and pouring the hot ingredients into containers.

 - Double boiler